The Ultimate Packing List

 6. Don’t forget your home remedy kit

-Vacation means joy, quiet and relaxation.
+Vacation means joy, quiet, and relaxation.
 Thus, many people forget to take their home remedy kit on their trips.
-So don’t forget remedies for fever, pain, colds, bug bites and diarrhea.
-Bug spray and sun blocker are also a must!
+So don’t forget the remedies for fever, pain, colds, bug bites, and diarrhea.
+Both, bug spray and sun blocker, are also a must!

 7. Your toiletry bag